MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 # -f stands for force, replacing the file that was there
 # -s stands for symbolic link, which is like a Shortcut on Windows, or a C pointer
 RUN ln -fs /code/nginx.conf /etc/nginx/conf.d/default.conf

-# Let /code be where we enter the container
-WORKDIR /code
 ```

 ## Running